sankiGod/locus_assignment/README.md

 ## About The Project

-This project is used to output the atmospheric pressure at 4am for the past three days for a georaphical location whose latitude and longitude is given as the input by the user.
+This project is used to output the atmospheric pressure at 4am for the past three days for a geographical location whose latitude and longitude is given as the input by the user.
 It uses https://openweathermap.org/api to get the required data from the API of OpenWeathermap.org.

 ### Built With
 * [Python 3.10](https://www.python.org/)